 - CEE 440 Professional Practice (2 credits)

-Students must take at least one "core" course from three of the six different Technical Electives categories.
 Any additional 400-level CEE courses taken, whether from the Technical Electives list or not, will count toward Technical Electives credits until 15 credits is reached.
-Any additional credits from 400-level courses will count toward Upper Division Electives.
-Core courses must be completed with a minimum grade of 2.0.
+Any additional credits from 400-level courses will count toward the Engineering & Science Electives requirement below.
+Courses to meet the core area requirement must be completed with a minimum grade of 2.0.